 It works even when you can’t

 Very few people enjoy returning after the weekend to work on a long list of repetitive tasks that racked up while they were away.
 Fifty prospective employees submitted their applications over the weekend?
 Automation handles tasks like this as they come in, eliminating the post-weekend pile-up that your team dreads.

-Once your team understands the enormous weight that BPA can take off their shoulders, getting their buy in likely won’t feel like pulling teeth.
-To speed up the adoption process, it’s a good idea to find a couple of champions or ambassadors — that is, employees you can train on the benefits of BPA and how it works so they can train the rest of the team on the system and help get their buy in.
+Once your team understands the enormous weight that BPA can take off their shoulders, getting their buy-in likely won’t feel like pulling teeth.
+To speed up the adoption process, it’s a good idea to find a couple of champions or ambassadors — that is, employees you can train on the benefits of BPA and how it works so they can train the rest of the team and help get their buy-in.